-Chimp ‘Got Grandma!’: Poop-Tossing John Ball Zoo Chimp Hits Grandma’s Nose – 1.5 Million YouTube Views [Video]
+Chimp ‘Got Grandma!’: Poop-Tossing John Ball Zoo Chimp Hits Grandma’s Nose, 1.5 Million YouTube Views [Video]

 Chimpanzees are known to hurl their poop around, and the below video showing a grandmother being the unfortunate recipient of one chimp’s poop at John Ball Zoo in Grand Rapids, Michigan, is going completely viral.
-The video titled “It Got Grandma!: Chimp at Zoo Throws Poo in Grandma’s Face!” is currently No. 4 on YouTube’s trending list of popular videos, and has swelled to 1,581,600 views since being uploaded on Sunday, April 2.
+The video titled “It Got Grandma!: Chimp at Zoo Throws Poo in Grandma’s Face!” is currently No. 4 on YouTube’s trending list of popular videos and has swelled to 1,581,600 views since being uploaded on Sunday, April 2.

 The crowd at John Ball Zoo seemed to anticipate that the chimp was about to hurl his or her poop at someone, as the chimp bounced up and down and quickly grabbed his feces and flung it into onlookers.
 Folks began making noises that showed they knew what was about to happen with the poop-throwing, although they couldn’t have anticipated that the chimp would have such accuracy to land the poop on a grandmother’s nose.